-The general measure of damages where a party has breached a contract is CONSEQUENTIAL DAMAGES, that is the amount of MONEY to put the non-breaching party in the position it would have been had the contract been performed.
+The general measure of damages where a party has breached a contract is CONSEQUENTIAL DAMAGES, which is the amount of MONEY to put the non-breaching party in the position it would have been had the contract been performed.

 Of course, there are other types of damages that might arise, however, punitive damages are normally not available for a breach of contract (other than a bad faith insurance failure to pay or defend case.

 Are there any defenses the breaching party can raise in a breach of contract lawsuit?

 There are many recognized defenses to a breach of contract case.
 For example:

 1. Contract is VOID for vagueness/ambiguity: (there is no meaningful way to understand what the parties were obligated to do).

 2. Substantive / Procedural Unconscionability: (terms are harsh, one-sided, oppressive, shocking, violative of public policy).

-3. Frustration of Purpose: (unforseeable event which could not be anticipated, or predicted at the time of contracting makes the return performance of the other party worthless.
+3. Frustration of Purpose: (unforeseeable event which could not be anticipated, or predicted at the time of contracting makes the return performance of the other party worthless.
 The contract should not be enforced).

 4. Impossibility of performance: (something has happened, not caused or created by the breaching party, that makes it impossible to perform the obligations under the contract.